vuejs/docs/src/guide/typescript/composition-api.md

 </script>
 ```

 This also works if `Props` is imported from an external source.
+This feature requires TypeScript to be a peer dependency of vue.

 ```vue
 <script setup lang="ts">